 Encountering Airbnb problems when you travel can have a really negative impact on your vacation experience.
 Nowadays, the use of Airbnb has become so mainstream that you may not think twice before making a reservation through the platform.

 The Appeal of Airbnb

-As an experienced Airbnb-er, I can tell you that when things go smoothly with Airbnb, the platform seems just swell.
-When things go bad, however, it is incredibly stressful and there is very limited help on hand to resolve your issues.
+When things go smoothly with Airbnb, the platform seems great.
+However, when things go bad, it is incredibly stressful and there is very limited help on hand to resolve your issues.

 Airbnb Problems You Should Know About

 This article is written from the perspective of an Airbnb guest, not a host.
 A handful of common Airbnb problems are detailed below.

 This should help give you a frame of reference for what happens should you encounter certain situations.
 Many of these examples are all based on my own experiences, which ultimately led to me boycotting the platform.
 Others are common issues that you ought to be aware of.

 It should go without saying that if you ever find yourself in danger, or you feel particularly threatened by a host or an accommodation environment, you should alert the local authorities.
 Nothing is worth compromising your safety.

 As mentioned above, one of the biggest Airbnb problems is that Airbnb consider themselves a third party.
 Essentially you could compare Airbnb to a job advertisement board.

 Airbnb considers itself the platform on which hosts advertise their properties.
 After that? the communication is between you and the host.